zio/zio/microsite/src/main/tut/overview/background.md

 Functional programmers use funtional effects to build complex, real world software without giving up the equational reasoning, composability, and type safety afforded by purely functional programming.

-For an introduction to the functional effect data type in ZIO, see the [Overview](index.html).
+# Next Steps

+If functional effects are starting to make more sense, then the next step is to learn more about the [core effect type](index.html) in ZIO.